-We’re reconstructing this segment of 2700 South during the 2019 road construction season, starting in the spring and concluding in the fall.
-As part of the project, crews will repair curb and gutter, sidewalks and access ramps as needed.
-They will also upgrade an aging sewer line, install bike lanes in both directions and upgrade pedestrian crossings.
+We finished reconstructing this segment of 2700 South in January 2020.
+As part of the project, crews repaired curb and gutter, sidewalks and access ramps as needed.
+They also upgraded an aging sewer line, installed bike lanes in both directions and upgraded pedestrian crossings.

-These pedestrians crossings or crosswalks will be raised at these locations:
+These pedestrians crossings or crosswalks were raised at these locations: